harness/developer-hub/docs/chaos-engineering/concepts/explore-architecture.md

 #### Orchestrate Via GameDays
 The chaos control place provides a native [Gameday feature](/docs/chaos-engineering/use-harness-ce/GameDay) using which chaos experiments can be planned and executed.

-## Scaling HCE
+## Scaling Harness Chaos Engineering
-You can incorporate all the chaos capabilities to your new applications using the agentless model.
+For the Kubernetes targets - it is easier to onboard chaos capabilities to your applications on a new Kubernetes cluster using the agentless model.
 Once the [Harness delegate is deployed and configured](/docs/platform/delegates/delegate-concepts/delegate-overview#install-a-delegate), you can onboard chaos to a new Kubernetes cluster by [adding a connector](/docs/platform/connectors/cloud-providers/add-a-kubernetes-cluster-connector) and running an [automated chaos onboarding wizard](/docs/chaos-engineering/getting-started/onboarding/) that discovers the resources and creates initial set of chaos experiments.

 ![Scaling with Harness Chaos Engineering](./static/architecture/scalingchaos.png)